timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 * Installed [TimescaleDB][install-timescale]
 * Imported the stock trade data from the [Getting Started Tutorial][gsg-data](https://docs.timescale.com/timescaledb/latest/getting-started/)

-The examples in this section use these Grafana features and functions:
+The examples in this section use these variables and Grafana functions:
 * `$symbol` is a variable to filter results by a selected set of stock symbols.
 * `$bucket_interval` is the interval size to pass to the `time_bucket()` function when aggregating data.